idanarye/vim-omnipytent/README.md

  * Tasks are user-specific.
 There are many things you need to be considerate toward your teammates with - Omnipytent tasks are not one of them!
  * Integration with [Plumbum](https://plumbum.readthedocs.io)
+ * Define helpers in other plugins and load them from a special `omnipytent.ext` module.